Joiner / mover / leaver

 You configure

 The role-based bundles.
-The mover-specific approval policies.
+The resource approval policies movers still have to satisfy.
 The leaver destinations — which systems revoke automatically, which generate tickets.

 Owlie does